shagu/pfUI/README.md

 # pfUI

 An AddOn for World of Warcraft (1.12.1), mostly known as "Vanilla", which aims to be a full replacement for the original interface.
-The design is highly inspired by TukUI and ElvUI, bringing modern features and a minimalistic style that's easy to use right from the start.
+The design is inspired by several screenshots I've seen from TukUI, ElvUI and others.
+This addon delivers modern features and a minimalistic style that's easy to use right from the start.
 It is entirely written from scratch without any inclusion of third-party addons or libraries.

-This is **not** an addon-pack like [ShaguUI](http://shagu.org/ShaguUI/), however, there will be support for external addons like MobHealth3 and HealComm, but they will never be shipped within the package.
+This is **not** an addon-pack like [ShaguUI](http://shagu.org/ShaguUI/), however, there is support for external addons like MobHealth3, DPSMate and others, but they will never be shipped within the package.

 **Please do not re-upload or distribute outdated versions of this project.
 However, you are more than welcome to fork or link to the official gitlab page.**